TomeMD/CPUPowerSeer/README.md

 There will be one subdirectory in benchmark directory for each number of threads used with this benchmark.

-***Note: Don't forget to specify the cores in the timestamps file because cpu-power-model will infer the number of threads/cores used from these files.***
+***Note: Don't forget to specify the cores in the timestamps file because COMETS will infer the number of threads/cores used from these files.***